by Laís Menini

 Nice way to begin a day, hmm?

 It’s in the small details that one knows you can go through anything with a little help from your friends.
 And this friend in particular is one of my closest.
-One who I’m doing my best to get her to go to Chile and participate in Athena.
+I’m doing my best to get her to go to Chile and participate in Athena.
 As happy as I was with this message, I would disagree with one thing: I do have fear.
 And this is great.
 As a diagnosed anxious person, I’ve heard and embraced the concept that having fear is important.
 In homeopathic doses, it’s what keeps us alive.

 On the other hand, one needs to balance this fear to be able to advance in life.
 The other feeling that balances the scale is confidence.
 You have to be aware that you can overcome your fears in order to become greater than you already are (or, at least, to stay alive one more day).
 And this is not only motivational speaking.
 This is science, evolution, something that Darwin would speak of.

-In the wild, if you keep your fear inside and let it feed from you, you won’t go anywhere.
+In the wild, if you keep your fear inside and let it feed you, you won’t go anywhere.
 If you don’t go anywhere, you will probably die — of starvation or of an animal attack.
 In real life, you would also probably die, but of boredom.
 Or even worse, you would live a life you never intended and fail to chase after anything.
 Existing without really living is much worse than just dying.

 So, as a person who has a friend who says that everyone on Earth should have a chance to talk to, let me give you one piece of advice: keep your fears near, simply as a reminder that you’re human in a finite life.
-And everytime it shows up, have the self-confidence to pursue the things that you want to do right now, that you wish you could do, and just follow those things.
+And every time it shows up, have the self-confidence to pursue the things that you want to do right now, that you wish you could do, and just follow those things.
 Not without fear, of course, but with a friendly fear.
 With a fear that you can control yet pushes you forward.

 (Newsflash: you definitely can control your fear.
 And this is not an Olympic gold medal athlete saying it, but a person who was diagnosed with an anxiety disorder, depression, and recurrent panic attacks.
 All of these can kill you or can cure you, by friending them.
 You just have to embrace your demons instead of fighting them.)